TechItAllServices/TechItAllServices-Main/README.md

 ### Code Red: Intrusion Detected

 Description: Confirmation of unauthorized presence within the servers.
 Action: Admins to report to the domain under attack.
-All non-essential personnel to evacuate the repo.
+All non-essential personnel to evacuate the servers.

 ### Code Black: Complete Takeover